Libensemble/libensemble/docs/papers/joss/paper.md

 - Ease of use - whether the software requires a complex setup.

-- Portability - running on different machines with different schedulers, hardware, MPI runners with minimal modification to user scripts.
+- Portability - running on different machines with different schedulers, hardware, and MPI runners with minimal modification to user scripts.

 - Scalability - working efficiently with large simulations and many concurrent simulations.